puppetlabs/puppet/api/docs/pson.md

 PSON is a variant of {http://json.org JSON} that puppet uses for serializing data to transmit across the network or store on disk.
-Whereas JSON requires that the serialized form is valid unicode (usually UTF-8), PSON is 8-bit ASCII, which allows it to represent arbitrary bytes sequences in strings.
+Whereas JSON requires that the serialized form is valid unicode (usually UTF-8), PSON is 8-bit ASCII, which allows it to represent arbitrary byte sequences in strings.

 Puppet uses the MIME types "pson" and "text/pson" to refer to PSON.